 It’s important that you don’t try to manage on your own.
 Try to talk about your thoughts and feelings with a friend, family member, or professional.
 We’ve got information about organisations you can chat to on our ‘Get help now’ page, and if you want to talk about grief, you could also call Cruse’s helpline.

-Find coping strategies that work for you.
+Find strategies for coping when someone you care about dies that work for you.
 This could include making a memory box, full of things that help you to remember happy memories of the person or animal who’s died.
 It may also be useful to try to pay attention to what causes your mood to change, so you can start to learn how to manage difficult or triggering situations.
 You could use a mood diary app to help you keep track.

 Try to take care of yourself by eating, moving in a way that feels good, and getting enough sleep.
 This might be especially difficult at first – try to speak to yourself kindly, focus on small things that feel more manageable, and ask for help if you need it.

 Remember that you’re not alone.
 Most people experience grief after they lose someone important.
 Cruse Bereavement Support runs Hope Again, a website for young people where they can learn from others, find information about coping with grief, and feel less alone.

 If you can, try to keep doing things you usually enjoy.
 It’s OK if you need to take a bit of a break, but you might find it helpful to keep up with hobbies, clubs, and activities.